ben-han-cn/doodle/decent_programmer/decent_programmer.md

 ### Paradigm
 ### Type System
 **Haskell**
-1. type constructor, data constructor
+- type constructor, data constructor
-1. generic type and generic funciton
+- generic type and generic funciton
-1. generic is used to model common behavior, but too general is meaningless or just truth which means the implementation is quite limited
+- generic is used to model common behavior, but too general is meaningless or just truth
+- which means the implementation is quite limited
-1. typeclass/interface adds constrait to the generic types, they are used to model generic behavior for a group of types
+- typeclass/interface adds constrait to the generic types, they are used to model generic
+- behavior for a group of types
-1. algebra data type: sum and product type (enum and record/struct) recursive type: list, tree
+- algebra data type: sum and product type (enum and record/struct) recursive type: list, tree

+### Generic & Polymorphism
+- **Dynamic polymorphism**
+  - vtable, all the object should inhereted from a base class
+  - fat pointer which including real object pointer and vtable pointer
+  - use dictionary/map as a hidden parameter
+- **Static polymorphism**
+  - monomorphisation, generate different version for different type
+  - constrait/trait/concept
+- **Generic struct/class**
+  - Type to generate another concrete type, in Haskell, it's called kind.
+  - variance: covariant, contravariant, invariant
+- **metaprogramming**
+  - macro
+  - language hook support

 ### Data structure